dojo/framework/docs/en/testing/supplemental.md

 }
 ```

-You would want to test that the button will call the `this.properties.fetchItems` method when it is clicked.
+To test that the `this.properties.fetchItems` method is called when the button is clicked:

 > tests/unit/widgets/Action.ts